Tribe Vibes Presents

 - Europe: Croatia, Czech Republic, Germany, Greece, Israel, Macedonia, Poland, Turkey

-Marijuana use is decriminalized in many more countries - meaning it's illegal for regular consumers, but only punishable by fine (you won't go to prison):
+- Marijuana use is also decriminalized in many more countries - meaning it's illegal for regular consumers, but only punishable by fine (you won't end up in some weird international jail):

 - Americas: Paraguay, Peru, Chile, Ecuador, Bolivia, Costa Rica, Mexico, US Virgin Islands, Jamaica

 - Europe: Belgium, Georgia, Greece, Israel, Luxembourg, Malta, Netherlands, Portugal, Slovenia, Spain, Switzerland, Ukraine

 Destinations With The Harshest Marijuana Laws

 - Where should you AVOID if you are a patient or consumer?

 According to our sources, here are the countries with the harshest marijuana laws: